 Yevhen Zhurer shares: “Mainly, we wanted to study the landscape of retail banking and understand if our focus on it is correct.
 Eventually, we found that the market demands our core expertise in the fields of professional KYC, onboarding, and customer experience”.

 Further, you can learn more about the event, its results, and our impressions.

-The event took place in three days.
+The event took place over three days.
 On February 4, the early participants could join a workshop where banks shared their pains and bottlenecks.
-During the first day of the conference on February 5, visitors attended networking sessions, case studies from banks, and presentations of partners.
+During the first day of the conference on February 5, visitors attended networking sessions, case studies from banks, and presentations from partners.
 A final panel discussion featured topics like data, chatbots, and digital models.
 The second day also was focused on banking case studies and two roundtable discussions: about customers and regulation/security.

-Surely, Diceus representatives visited all the key events during the conference.
+Surely, DICEUS representatives visited all the key events during the conference.
 The first one was a workshop organized a day before the summit.
 Surely, our employees attended speeches and lectures from the industry experts, including: